theBU3NO/thebu3no.com/content/posts/why-are-you-here.md

 ---
 title: "what are you doing here"
-summary: "but more importantly, why did you link this?"
+summary: "more importantly, why did you link this?"
 date: 2025-03-28  #YYYY-MM-DDTHH:MM:SS-05:00   #add time to arrange multiple posts in a day
 tags:
   - 🌐website